What is melanoma?

 - A sore that will not heal.

 - If you have pain, follow your doctor's instructions to relieve it.
-Pain from cancer and surgery can almost always be controlled.
+Pain from cancer can almost always be controlled.
 Use pain medicine when you first notice pain, before it becomes severe.

 - If you are vomiting or have diarrhea: